sourcegraph/handbook/content/direction/enablement/index.md

 ### Improve our continuous integration pipeline

-When our CI pipeline breaks we need clearer indications of what is causing the failures so that we can quickly take action on resolving the issues.
+When our CI pipeline breaks we need clear indications and rich observability of what is causing the failures so that we can quickly take action on resolving the issues.

 ## Team specific pages